Raynes/octopress-blog/source/_posts/2012-02-01-i-code-with-things-and-stuff.markdown

 ### Hardware

 I use a 2,2 macbook pro from '06 or '07.
 I did not pay a penny for this.
-It was given to me by my job.
 The company I work for, Geni, gave me this laptop.
 It is old, but it still works really well and the hardware isn't really ancient.
 It has 3GB RAM and a 2.33GHz intel core 2 duo.
-The only issues I have with it is that it is rather unsightly, has a DVI port, doesn't the newer and better multitouch trackpad, and is big and bulky.
+The only issues I have with it is that it is rather unsightly, has a DVI port, doesn't have the newer and better multitouch trackpad, and is big and bulky.

 My ideal hardware would be a new 13-15 inch macbook pro, but I think I'd be fine with a macbook air.
 In a pinch, I'd appreciate a middle class